saucekode/bitstackcode/src/the-journey-begins.md

 ---
 art_title: The Journey Begins
 description: Lately, I have been busy --- busy exploring the world of DevOps.
-At the start of the year, I wanted to try out something besides coding...
+At the start of the year, I wanted to try out something besides coding.
+While I still actively code...
 date: 2024-06-04T21:29:00.000Z
 tags:
   - post